HenryBreukelman/HenryBreukelman/README.md

 ## About Me

 My name is Henry Breukelman.
-I am currently taking software development at Manitoba Institute of Trades and Technology, and have learned the basics of HTML, CSS and JavaScript.
+I am currently taking software development at Manitoba Institute of Trades and Technology, and have learned the basics of HTML, CSS, JavaScript, React, C# and SQL.
 I am looking forword to learning more languages and improving the ones I know.
-I want to get into app design or making games.
+I want to get into app design or creating games.

 I enjoy designing and crating things whether it is with Lego, Minecraft or code.
 I live in Roseisle Manitoba which is about an hour from Winnipeg.
 I enjoy reading, playing Minecraft